-11. TERMINATION SETTLEMENT:
+9. TERMINATION SETTLEMENT:

 On November 21, 2013, we terminated our assay collaboration agreement with Roche Diagnostics ("Roche").
-Pursuant to this termination agreement, Roche paid us \$8,300 which was recorded as a reduction of operating expense on our consolidated statement of operations.
-Roche agreed to provide certain transitional product support services to us and will continue to supply certain of the assays developed under the collaboration on a transitional basis for up to five years following the termination.
-We have the right to stop the supply of assays prior to the end of this five-year period and could receive an additional payment from Roche of up to \$5.5 million depending on how early in that five-year period the supply authorization is ended.
+Pursuant to this termination agreement, Roche paid us \$8,300 which was recorded as a reduction of operating expense on our consolidated statement of operations for the quarter ended December 31, 2013.
+Roche agreed to provide certain transitional product support services to us and to supply certain of the assays developed under the collaboration on a transitional basis for up to five years following the termination.
+We had the right to stop the supply of assays prior to the end of this five-year period and to receive an additional payment from Roche of up to \$5.5 million depending on how early in that five-year period the supply obligation was ended.
+During the second quarter of 2014, we issued our final purchase order for fully-automated assays previously developed under the terminated collaboration and as such, have recorded \$5,500 as a reduction of operating expense in our consolidated statement of operations.

-12. BUSINESS SEGMENT INFORMATION:
+10. BUSINESS SEGMENT INFORMATION:

-We operate our business within two reportable segments: our "OSUR" business, which consists of the development, manufacture and sale of oral fluid diagnostic products and specimen collection devices and the manufacture and sale of medical devices used for the removal of benign skin lesions by cryosurgery; and our molecular collection systems or "DNAG" business, which consists primarily of the manufacture, development and sale of oral fluid collection devices that are used to collect, stabilize and store samples of genetic material for molecular testing.
+We operate our business within two reportable segments: our "OSUR" business, which consists of the development, manufacture and sale of diagnostic products, specimen collection devices and medical devices; and our molecular collection systems or "DNAG" business, which consists primarily of the manufacture, development and sale of oral fluid collection devices that are used to collect, stabilize and store samples of genetic material for molecular testing.
 OSUR revenues are derived primarily from products sold in the United States and internationally to various clinical laboratories, hospitals, clinics, community-based organizations, public health organizations, distributors, government agencies, physicians' offices, and commercial and industrial entities.
 Revenues from OSUR's OTC products primarily result from sales to retail pharmacies and mass merchandisers and to consumers over the internet.
 OSUR also derives revenues from licensing and product development activities.
-DNAG revenues result primarily from products sold into the commercial market which consists of companies and other entities engaged in consumer genetics, clinical genetic testing, pharmacogenomics, personalized medicine, and animal and livestock genetic testing, as well as products sold into the academic research market, which consists of research laboratories, universities and hospitals.
+DNAG revenues result primarily from products sold into the commercial market which consists of companies and other entities engaged in consumer genetics, clinical genetic testing, pharmacogenomics, personalized medicine, and animal and livestock genetic testing.
+DNAG products are also sold into the academic research market, which consists of research laboratories, universities and hospitals.